Fall 2015 Enrollment

-In a rapidly evolving global economy, a satisfying career will require lifelong learning, versatility and flexibility—a perfect description of the benefits of liberal arts preparation.
+In a rapidly evolving global economy, a satisfying career requires lifelong learning, versatility, and flexibility—all of which happen to be the exact benefits of a liberal arts education.
 At Susquehanna, students gain the learning skills and practical experience to pivot again and again.

 90% of Susquehanna students complete one or more internships, conduct research, or student teach before graduating.

-All of Susquehanna’s programs reinforce the skills that 9 out of 10 employers seek—ethical judgment, integrity, intercultural skills and capacity for continued learning.
+All of Susquehanna’s programs reinforce the skills that 9 out of 10 employers seek—ethical judgment, integrity, intercultural skills, and a capacity for continued learning.

-More Susquehanna graduates complete their degrees in four years (66%), compared to five or more years at many larger institutions, and its six-year graduation rate is much higher than the national average (71% vs. 57%).
-That’s a significant savings in tuition dollars.
-Plus students enter the job market and begin earning a salary sooner.
+More Susquehanna graduates complete their degrees in four years (67%), compared to five or more years at many larger institutions.
+Furthermore, its six-year graduation rate is much higher than the national average (74% vs. 57%).
+99% of Susquehanna’s graduating seniors complete their degree in four years or less.
+Such an achievement means significant savings in tuition dollars.
+Plus, students enter the job market and begin earning a salary sooner.